Ghost town Enilchek

-During the Soviet time from the 1930s to the 50s, various industrial towns were built across the Soviet Union and Kyrgyzstan is not an exception.
-Several towns were built deep in the heart of Kyrgyz Tian Shan ranges.
-Among them are Min Kush, Balykchy, Ak Tyuz, Mailuu Suu, Kok Jangak, Enylchek and Jyrgalan.
-After the collapse of the Soviet Union these once blooming, full industrial settlements, turned into empty and mostly abandoned towns.
-At the furthest corner of the mountain valleys of Eastern Kyrgyzstan, near the Chinese border lies Enilchek (Inylcheck, inilcheck or Engilcheck) which is also one of the most comprehensively deserted Soviet industrial towns in Kyrgyzstan.
+During the Soviet time, especially from the 1930s to the 50s, various industrial towns were built across the Soviet Union and Kyrgyzstan is not an exception.
+Several towns were built deep in the heartlands of Kyrgyz Tian Shan ranges.
+Among them are Min Kush, Balykchy, Ak Tyuz, Mailuu Suu, Kok Jangak, Enylchek, Tashkomyr and Jyrgalan.
+After the collapse of the Soviet Union, these once booming, full industrial settlements, turned into empty and mostly abandoned towns.
+At the furthest corner of the mountain valleys of Eastern Kyrgyzstan, near the Chinese border lies Enilchek (Inylcheck, Inilcheck or Engilcheck) which is also one of the most comprehensively deserted Soviet industrial towns in Kyrgyzstan.

-Enilchek is located in Sary-Jaz valley, about 150 km southeast from Karakol at the height of 2500 m.
+Enilchek is located in Sary-Jaz valley, about 150 km southeast from Karakol, at the height of 2500 m.
 The region is wealthy with deposits of minerals like tungsten, tin, molybdenum and other metals and therefore Soviet mining operations started here at the beginning of 1980s.
-During the Soviet Union era it was prestigious for the youth to get employed here.
+During the Soviet Union era, it was prestigious for the Kyrgyz youth to get employed here.
 After the orders from the motherland ceased, the life in the city started to fade away due to unemployment.
-Today the population consists of less than 30 families.
-Engilchek truly reminds a ghost town where you can see discarded infrastructure and empty broken blocks of flats, houses, hospitals, etc. The abandoned mine can also be easily seen just Southeast from the town.
+Today the population consists of less than 30 families and as a result, Engilchek truly reminds a ghost town where you can see discarded infrastructure and empty broken blocks of flats, houses, hospitals, etc. The abandoned mine can also be easily seen just southeast from the town.

 Enilchek hot spring